 It’s estimated by the World Health Organization (WHO) that one type of lung disease, Chronic Obstructive Pulmonary Disease (COPD), as a single cause of death, ranks as high as HIV/AIDS, following only coronary heart disease, cerebrovascular disease and acute respiratory infection.
 Furthermore, a study by the World Bank and WHO found that COPD ranks 12th as a burden of disease; and within the next few years, it’s expected to be ranked 5th.

-With so many people struggling with the challenges of COPD and other types of lung disease, Hillendale Home Care’s Walnut Creek area home care team wants to share information to help improve understanding of the disease to allow for the best possible care and treatment.
+With so many people struggling with the challenges of COPD and other types of lung disease, Hillendale Home Care’s team wants to share information to help improve understanding of the disease to allow for the best possible care and treatment.
 Armed with knowledge, combined with dietary and lifestyle changes, those with COPD can live healthier and more active lives.

-See if you can discern the truth vs. myths in the statements below.
+See if you can discern the lung disease facts vs. myths in the statements below.

 Truth or Myth?
 COPD typically strikes older adults.

 - Myth.
 COPD usually first appears in middle age, mainly in smokers.
 The disease typically develops between 20 and 30 years after a person begins smoking.

 Truth or Myth?
 Men are much more prone to develop COPD than women.